How To Store Coffee Beans For Maximum Freshness

 Should I store coffee beans in the freezer?

 If you consume your coffee within 1-2 weeks, freezing coffee beans is not helpful.
 But for long-term storage, the freezer will keep your coffee fresh for six months to a year.
-Vacuum seal the beans and defrost them before opening them to avoid moisture.
+Vacuum-seal the beans and defrost them before opening them to avoid moisture.

 What container is best for coffee?